RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: User Study

 Participants also commented on the types of recommendations (\cref{sec:remixtape:recommendations}).
 P2 explained that in some instances, they care more about a particular metric and they will \textit{``dig deep into it and explore it''}, suggesting the value of \textsc{Sequential} recommendations and particularly those of the \textit{drill-down} variety.
 In other instances, they might care more about the relationship between metrics, suggesting the value of \textsc{New Metric} recommendations.
 Currently, the organization of scenes on the canvas affect the type of recommendations shown, but P2's comments suggest an ability to take more explicit control over the type of recommendations generated by \remixtape.
 This sentiment was echoed in another session, in which P3 sought a way to \textit{`pre-filter'} the type of recommendations that \remixtape~would generate.

-Assuming users could exercise more control over the type of recommendations, one potential concern pertains to the specificity of recommendations, as voiced by P4: \textit{``Is it almost unethical to say `Hey, recommendation model, I'm trying to prove a correlation between `this' and `this'?} [\ldots] \textit{Will} [\remixtape] \textit{populate recommendations that support my hypothesis?'} Setting aside the issue of whether such a degree of specification is possible or ethical, P4 also suggested a potential mitigating strategy that could be applied to \vizcards: the annotation of individual \vizcards~to indicate that they were either manually specified by the user or generated via \remixtape's recommendation engine.
-These annotations could serve to communicate the provenance of a narrative to an audience and establish a degree of trust in both the user who constructed the canvas as well as in the system.
+One potential concern pertains to the specificity of recommendations, as voiced by P4: \textit{``Is it almost unethical to say `Hey, recommendation model, I'm trying to prove a correlation between `this' and `this'?} [\ldots] \textit{Will} [\remixtape] \textit{populate recommendations that support my hypothesis?'} Setting aside the issue of whether such a degree of specification is possible or ethical, P4 also suggested a potential mitigating strategy that could be applied to \vizcards: the annotation of individual \vizcards~to indicate that they were either manually specified by the user or generated via \remixtape's recommendation engine.
+These annotations could serve to communicate the provenance of a narrative and establish a degree of trust in both the user who constructed the canvas as well as in the system.